A new business improvement district is moving forward on a central Fort Greene/Clinton Hill thoroughfare.

 Establishing a BID also opens the area up to possible capital improvement funding on the city’s part.

-Charles said a steering Committee of more than 25 members comprising property and business owners, area residents, community based organizations, and local public officials was formed over two years ago to organize the BID.
+Charles said a steering Committee of more than 25 members comprised of property and business owners, area residents, community based organizations, and local public officials was formed over two years ago to organize the BID.